 Along with the canopy, you get external sand pockets that you can use in place of or in tandem with stakes.
 You also get a great carrying bag, stakes are included and there are also interior pockets for keeping your belongings safe and off the ground.

 Video: See how easy it is the setup the Pacific Breeze Beach Tent.

-The “compression hub system” is designed for easy setup and take down.
 With its 8.5 mm thick fiberglass poles, your pop up beach tent has more stability than those with thinner poles of the cheap CVS or Walmart beach tents that are more likely to break.

 The exterior is made of the same material and coatings as your umbrella, making it ideal for sudden rain storms.
 Plus, the combination of stakes and sand pockets help to hold it in place, even with stronger winds.

 Its 4.5 feet wide inside and an extra 4 feet of extended porch on the outside, there is enough room for two adults and children or pets.
 The strong PE floor makes it durable, even against the abuse of kids and their toys, as well as dogs and their claws.